-- From this bridge continue northeast for 0.8 miles until you see a locked metal gate on your left side with a wooden sign ‘Kingswood’ and a Red Rock Forestry management sign.
+- From this bridge continue northeast for 0.8 miles until you see a locked metal gate on your left side with a wooden ‘Kingswood’ sign.

-- Please park your car in a lay-by and climb the locked gate into the wood (sorry we do not provide keys for viewings) to continue on foot.
+- Please park your car in a lay-by and climb the locked gate into the wood (point A on the plan below) to continue on foot.
+Sorry we do not provide keys for viewings.